 During the pitch/amplitude mode, each sound is constructed from an initial pluck at some amplitude followed by a decay at some specified pitch.
-In Fig. 6, the sixteen 8-bit stages of the shift register 56 are employed during the "pluck" period to store the maximum amplitude of the pluck and thereafter during the decay period to store the pitch period.
+In FIG. 6, the sixteen 8-bit stages of the shift register 56 are employed during the "pluck" period to store the maximum amplitude of the pluck and thereafter during the decay period to store the pitch number N.

-The pitch/amplitude mode is entered when the $0_h l_h$ code is detected in the Mu latch 53 during the first phase of the seven-cycle logic cycle of TABLE II.
-If the pitch/amplitude mode is being entered for the first time in connection with a note of a given pitch, then the $0_h l_h$ code will be followed by the amplitude of the pluck sound and that amplitude will be stored in the bottom register stage (Pbot) 56_1 .
-This amplitude stored in the shift register stage 56_1 is utilized to fill the wavetable unit 13 of Fig. 5 with appropriate initial values.
-Either the positive or negative amplitude value is stored at each location in the wavetable for that voice as a function of the 1 or 0 output of random bit generator 57 in Fig. 6.
+The pitch/amplitude mode is entered when the $0_h1_h$ code is detected in the Mu latch 53 during the first phase of the seven-cycle logic cycle of TABLE II.
+If the pitch/amplitude mode is being entered for the first time in connection with a note of a given pitch, then the $0_h1_h$ code will be followed by the amplitude of the pluck sound and that amplitude will be stored in the bottom register stage (Pbot) $56_1$ .
+This amplitude stored in the shift register stage $56_1$ is utilized to fill the wavetable unit 13 of FIG. 5 with appropriate initial values.
+Either the positive or negative amplitude value is stored at each location in the wavetable for that voice as a function of the 1 or 0 output of random bit generator 57 in FIG. 6.

-The manner in which the Fig. 6 circuitry loads the amplitude into the wavetable is as follows.
-During the first cycle, $\mathbf{1}1$, the next address location is obtained from the C latch 67 and stored in the T latch 66.
-The amplitude value is accessed from the Ptop stage $\mathbf{56}{16}$ and transferred over the B Bus 47 to the E latch 59.
+The manner in which the FIG. 6 circuitry loads the amplitude into the wavetable is as follows.
+During the first cycle, 11, the next address location is obtained from the C latch 67 and stored in the T latch 66.
+The amplitude value is accessed from the Ptop stage 5616 and transferred over the B Bus 47 to the E latch 59.

-In cycle 6,, the address from the T latch 66 transferred to the address latch 49 and to the A latch The B latch 61 is loaded with a -1 so that in cycle 72, the address in the C latch 67 has been decremented In cycle 7_1 , either the plus or minus amplitude value stored in the E latch 59 is gated through the Data out gates 46 for storage in the memory location of address latch 49.
+In cycle 6, the address from the T latch 66 is transferred to the address latch 49 and to the A latch 60.
+The B latch 61 is loaded with a -1 so that in cycle $7_2$ , the address in the C latch 67 has been decremented by -1.
+In cycle $7_1$ , either the plus or minus amplitude value 5 stored in the E latch 59 is gated through the Data out gates 46 for storage in the memory location of address latch 49.
 This process is repeated until the wavetable is filled with the plus or minus values of amplitude.
-While the wavetable is being filled, output data equal to the plus or minus values of the amplitude are supplied to the output unit 4.
+While the wavetable is being filled, output data equal to the 10 plus or minus values of the amplitude are supplied to the output unit 4.
 These values of the amplitude constitute the plucking sound.
-The plucking sound is present for the duration that the wavetable is being filled with the plus and minus amplitude values.
+The plucking sound is present for the duration (M samples) that the wavetable is being filled with the plus and minus amplitude values.

-At the appropriate time specified by a command which terminates the plucking phase and starts the decay phase, the pitch/amplitude mode is again entered and the pitch period number, N, is entered into the bottom shift register stage (Pbot) 56_1 .
-As logic cycles are completed, commands are executed for each one of the sixteen voices.
+At the appropriate time specified by a command which terminates the plucking phase (thus defining the value of M) and starts the decay phase, the pitch/amplitude mode is again entered and the pitch number, N, is entered into the bottom shift register stage (Pbot) 561.
+20 As logic cycles are completed, commands are executed for each one of the sixteen voices.